paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

   tabWidth: 2,
   useTabs: false,
 }

 ```

 &nbsp;

-**You do not need to install any Prettier plugin to VSCode to make Prettier work**.
+**You do NOT need to install any Prettier plugin to VSCode to make Prettier work**.
 A much better option is to include Prettier rules into eslint.

 Let's edit our **.eslintrc.js** file to do so: